-CCI’s investment team comprises four full-time portfolio managers plus seven full-time analysts, collectively encompassing multiple PhDs.
-CCI’s Investment Committee and Compliance Committee is chaired by the experienced funds management and superannuation executive, Ms Melda Donnelly, who is supported by Mr Bob Henricks.
+CCI’s Investment Team comprises four full-time portfolio managers plus eight full-time analysts.
+CCI’s Investment Committee and Compliance Committee is chaired by the experienced funds management and superannuation executive, Ms Melda Donnelly, who is supported by Mr Robert Henricks.
 Mr Alex Wise is a third member of the Compliance Committee.
 CCI and Smarter Money Investments also have an extensive Product & Sales Team comprising a further four fill-time professionals, led by Gary Walsh, Head of Asset Origination.
 Senior executive bios for the investment, operations, finance and risk teams are are enclosed below.

 Melda Donnelly, Chair, Coolabah